Applications open August 10 and close September 7 at 11:59pm, central time. No late applications will be accepted.

 - A stipend of $3,000 plus an exhibition budget

-- Critical exchange and guidance from a mentor curator
+- Regular critical exchange and guidance from a curatorial mentor

 - Support and feedback on the conceptual development of a curatorial project from their fellowship cohort, visiting curators, and program staff